 Students enlisting

-Ethan Bastis, Author
+Ethan Bastis, Journalist

 Plans after high school can vary immensely: some plan to attend a four year college, a community college, some may take a gap year, or join the workforce.
 But if that doesn’t interest you, then you could join the less than 0.5% of US citizens in the US armed forces.